 Think Your Pet Has Allergies – Now What?

 Consult with your veterinarian to ensure that what you are observing is allergy related and not an intolerance.
 For allergy testing, your veterinarian can do a blood test – called a serologic test.
-All General practice veterinarians can perform this test and it’s less invasive.
-However, it may be recommended that your pet have an intradermal test done veterinarian dermatologist.
+All general practice veterinarians can perform this test and it’s less invasive.
+However, it may be recommended that your pet have an intradermal test done by a veterinarian dermatologist.
 The intradermal test is considered more accurate at determining the allergen.
 During the intradermal test, the pet is sedated and the allergens are inserted into the animal’s skin.

 Also Read <Cat Allergies Symptoms and Treatments>

 There is one more way to determine if your dog has allergies.
 As mentioned, commonly dogs will scratch and itch more than normal with allergies.
 Under your veterinarian’s guidance, give your dog a Benedryl.
 If the dog’s scratching subsides then that can be an indicator that your dog has allergies.
 However, it will not help you in identifying the allergen.

 Your veterinarian can prescribe medication depending on the type and severity of the allergy.
 Just like with people, pets can be given allergy shots.
 If you prefer a more homeopathic approach, there are several over the counter options.
 But always discuss this approach with your vet before giving anything to your pet.

 In some cases, you may just need to switch out your dog’s food.
 Lower end brands or certain food ingredients may be the culprit.

 Other material references: Riverview Vet Hospital in Atlanta, GA